← Back to Work

 Key Decisions

-Instrument adoption, not just delivery — Shipping content is not the same as customers actually using it.
+Instrument adoption, not just delivery.
+Shipping content is not the same as customers actually using it.
 I introduced adoption success metrics and content health tracking so we could see, for the first time, the gap between what we published and what customers activated.
-This reframed internal conversations from “we shipped it” to “they adopted it.”
+This reframed internal conversations from “we shipped it” to “they adopted it” and made the 12% adoption lift visible in a way that would have been unmeasurable otherwise.

 What I Delivered

-Adoption and health metrics — A measurement framework that gave both product and customer success teams a shared view of content activation rates, enabling targeted outreach and faster identification of adoption blockers.
+Adoption and health metrics.
+A measurement framework giving product and customer success a shared view of content activation rates: the instrumentation that made the adoption gap visible and made the 12% lift measurable.

 Outcomes

-The centralized platform drove a 12% increase in security content adoption within six months — meaningful movement in an enterprise environment where behavior change is slow.
-Onboarding time dropped by 70%, freeing customer success capacity and improving time-to-value.
+12% increase in security content adoption within 6 months.
+Meaningful movement in an enterprise environment where behavior change is slow and customers rarely change workflows without a forcing function.
+Onboarding time dropped 70%, freeing customer success capacity and improving time-to-value for new accounts.
 The adoption metrics I introduced became a standing artifact in quarterly business reviews, shifting the organization’s definition of success from content shipped to content activated.
-Automated version tracking, delivered as part of ES 8.0, eliminated an entire class of support escalations related to version mismatches.
+Automated version tracking eliminated an entire class of support escalations that had been a recurring drain on the customer success team.

 ← Back to All Work